 In partnership with RWJ Community Health Promotions, our community outreach programs are effective vehicles for bringing health education, screening and other health care services directly to those in need.
 Our efforts focus on increasing health literacy, providing better access to quality health care facilities and providers, and supporting communities in need by funding vital health programs.

 RWJ is committed to the surrounding community and participates in a variety of programs designed to increase awareness of health disparities, improve cultural competency among nurses and physicians and promote diversity recruitment among physicians and other health care professionals by encouraging minority youth to consider a career in health care.

-Below is a sampling of FY 12 ad FY 13 Community Health Initiatives.
+Listed below is a sampling of FY 14 and other ongoing Community Health initiatives.
+Additionally, RWJ Community Health Promotions is working on community health improvement plans, community health needs assessment of Middlesex and Somerset counties, and new community partnerships.
 For more information, or to be connected to one of our initiatives, please email us.

 Community Health Fairs

 - Sponsors health fairs throughout the Middlesex and Somerset counties that include vision, glaucoma, blood pressure, cholesterol, and glucose screenings.
 Tests for hearing, HIV/AIDS, and lead poisoning are also administered at the fairs as well.
 Individuals are provided with health information and are referred to specific health services.
 In 2014, RWJ Community Health Promotions was able to sponsor ten major community health fairs.